JeffersonLab/dvcsgen/README.md

       --mom                include moments in ntuple
       --proloss                  add proton loss
-      --ktcor          FALSE   turn on k_t cor for A_LU --radgen                   include radgen
+      --ktcor          FALSE   turn on k_t cor for A_LU --globalfit      FALSE   use the global fitting results of EM form factors --radgen                   include radgen
       --radstable                use born cross sections for rejection sampling --nodat               do not write a data file